 “You’re imagining things.”

-“Do you know what your buddies Ethan and David were discussing while we walked?”
+“Do you know what your buddies Ethan and Mark were discussing while we walked?”

 I did not know, and I didn’t answer him.
 I figured if he wanted me to know he would tell me.
 Eventually he did.